Caves of Qud

 A player has their reputation with various factions change due to their decisions and relationships.

-The game has "deeply simulated physical and political systems" which are randomly generated and different each session.[1]
-It generates a set of historical events and group relationships mostly centered around a set of five randomly generated ancient rulers, dubbed Sultans.
+Caves of Qud has "deeply simulated physical and political systems" which are randomly generated and different each session.[1]
+At the start of each run, the game generates a set of historical events and group relationships centered around a set of five randomly generated ancient rulers, dubbed Sultans.
 It takes inspiration from the history systems of the games Dwarf Fortress and Epitaph.
-Instead of having historical events being generated without bias, its procedural history system is based around historical accounts, like word of mouth and ancient texts.[9]
+The procedural history system is based on historical accounts such as word of mouth and ancient texts, allowing for bias and conflicting perspectives.[9]

 Reception

-While most reviews during the game's early access period rated the game highly for being more accessible compared to other roguelikes,[7] other reviews found the game's interface confusing.[12][13]
+While most reviewers during the game's early access period rated the game highly for being more accessible than other roguelikes, some found the game's interface confusing.[7][18][19]

 References